 When you’re looking for the perfect candidates, many search options – including LinkedIn or word-of-mouth recommendations – just don’t feel sustainable because they take a long time, require a huge amount of manual of effort, and simply don’t produce a high quantity of results to scale.

-Job marketplace platforms – like Hired.com, Bountyjobs.com, Recruiterly.com, Recruiter.com, and Goscoutgo.com – aim to fix this problem and streamline the process by either pairing companies with the right recruiters and agencies or pairing job seekers with the right positions for them.
+Job marketplace platforms – like Hired.com, Bountyjobs.com, Recruiterly.com, Recruiter.com, and Goscoutgo.com – aim to fix this problem.
+They streamline the process by either pairing companies with the right recruiters and agencies or pairing job seekers with the right positions for them.

-It’s like a dating app for the job seeking world – and the concept really works, requiring less footwork, less guesswork, and fewer hiccups along the way.
+It’s like a dating app for the job seeking world. – The concept really works, requiring less footwork, less guesswork, and fewer hiccups along the way.